e2thex/thoughts/docs/The Schematic Approach.md

 #### Identical Twins
  Consider identical twins who are raised together and live similar lives.
 They often describe feeling as if they share a brain or struggle to feel distinct from each other.
 Their reality schemas began with identical "instruction sets" and have been trained on nearly identical experiences throughout their lives.
 As a result, their schemas are highly synchronized.

-#### Teams
 We can demonstrate this by examining situations where our individual Unit of Consciousness is challenged.
 Consider identical twins who are raised together and live similar lives.
 They often describe feeling as if they share a brain or struggle to feel distinct from each other.
 This makes sense if we view their Realities as their Consciousness.
 Their Reality Schemas began with identical "instruction sets" and have been trained on nearly identical experiences throughout their lives.
 As a result, their schemas are highly synchronized, leading their realities - their consciousness - to be deeply aligned.

 This twin synchronization manifests in several scientifically documented ways:

 1. **Genetic Synchronization**: Identical twins share 100% of their DNA, which means their neural architecture and basic processing systems are identical.
 This provides the foundation for their Reality Schemas to develop in parallel ways.
-Research shows that even their brain wave patterns during similar tasks are remarkably synchronized.

 2. **Developmental Synchronization**: From birth, twins experience the world together, creating what developmental psychologists call "shared developmental trajectories."
 Their Reality Schemas are trained on nearly identical inputs, leading to similar neural pathways and processing patterns.
 This is why twins often develop similar interests, preferences, and even thought patterns.